orbitdb/field-manual/01_Tutorial/00_Introduction.md

 * Read this tutorial in order, the learning builds on itself other over time.
 * You will switch between writing and reading code, and *What Just Happened* sections that explain in depth what happens on a technical level when the code is run.
 * OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other.
 Stay on your toes.
-* This tutorial is not only OS-agnostic and editor-agnostic, it's also folder structure agnostic.
-All of the code examples are designed to work if applied in order, regardless of which js file they are in.
-Thus folder and file names for code are avoided.
+* This tutorial attempts to be as _agnostic_ as possible in terms of:
+  * Your operating system.
+Some command line commands are expressed as unix commands, but everything here should work on Windows as well.
+  * Your folder structure.
+All of the code here is written in a single file, `newpieceplease.js`
+  * Your editor.
+Use whatever you want.
+  * Your UI layer.
+You will see _examples_ of how the code will be used on the UI layer, be it command line or browser based, but you will not be building out the UI as part of the tutorial steps.
 * `async` and `await` are used prominently.
 Feel free to replace those with explicit `Promise` objects if you're feeling daring.
+* Steps that **you** should complete are represented and hightlighted as _diffs_.
+Example application code is represented as Javascript
+* For the sake of keeping things focused, we will exclude any HTML or CSS from this tutorial and focus only on the Javascript code.

-Ready?
-Let's start with [Chapter 1: Laying the Foundation](./01_Basics.md)
+<strong>Ready?
+Let's start with [Chapter 1: Laying the Foundation](./01_Basics.md)**</strong>